Southern Baptist Convention conservative resurgence: State conventions react

-In Missouri, the exact opposite took place.
-The Missouri Baptist Convention (the existing state body) came under the control of the more conservative group which subsequently attempted to take over the boards of the state's agencies and institutions and reshape them along the theological lines of the current SBC.
+In Missouri, the Missouri Baptist Convention came under the control of the more conservative group which subsequently attempted to take over the boards of the state's agencies and institutions and reshape them along the theological lines of the current SBC.
 In 2002, some congregations withdrew and affiliated with a new convention called Baptist General Convention of Missouri.
 Five of the old Missouri Baptist Convention agencies changed their charters in 2000 and 2001 to elect their own trustees instead of allowing them to be appointed by the Missouri Baptist Convention.
-Leaders of the Missouri Baptist Convention saw this as a blatant violation of convention bylaws.
+Leaders of the Missouri Baptist Convention saw this as a violation of convention bylaws.
 When the trustees of the agencies refused to settle the matter out of court, the Missouri Baptist Convention filed suit against them.
-As of April, 2010, two of the agencies named have been released from lawsuit, and the other agencies have prevailed in court, although the judgments are being appealed.
-To date, in excess of $10 million in lawyers' fees and court costs have been expended by these lawsuits.
-To fund these lawsuits, the Missouri Baptist Convention mortgaged its headquarters building in Jefferson City, Missouri.
 Missouri Baptist University, Missouri Baptist Foundation, The Baptist Home and the Missouri Baptist Children's home all settled individually to be brought back under the control of the Missouri Baptist Convention.

 The Virginia and Texas SBC Executive Committees receive and distribute funds from two conventions—one the traditional/original convention (BGAV and BGCT) and one new one that is only SBC (SBCVA and SBCTX).
 The Missouri SBC Executive Committee declined to receive money from the new more moderate Missouri group.
 They said it was not in Southern Baptists' best interest to cooperate with another group opposed to the conservative leadership of the Missouri Baptist Convention.
 Individual churches in the newer convention may contribute to the SBC directly.